Due to the impacts of COVID-19, Aggieland Humane is still accepting owner surrender application but currently have extremely limited availability.

 Animals will be taken in by reservation only, based on available space, which will be made on a first come, first served basis.
 If you would like to make a reservation, please fill out one of the owner surrender forms below and email or fax it to the office.

-Please note that your application will be considered incomplete without a photo of the animal(s) and any veterinary records.
+Please note that your application will be considered incomplete without a photo of the animal(s) and any veterinary records (if applicable).
 We cannot consider your application without these items.

 If an animal is deemed not adoptable at the time of their reservation, the person who brought the animal in is given the following options: to keep the pet and/or to take the animal to a veterinarian for treatment, to seek placement at a local animal shelter or rescue group or owner requested euthanasia.